-To round out your 72 hours in Marrakech, we’re actually going to leave the city behind and see what else Morocco has to offer.
-There are all sorts of trips and tours from Marrakech available.
+To round out your 72 hours in Marrakesh, we’re actually going to leave the city behind and see what else Morocco has to offer.
+There are all sorts of trips and tours from Marrakesh available.
 These are three of the most common.

 1. Ouzoud Falls

 Waterfalls may not be the first thing you think of when you think of Morocco, but the Ouzoud Falls are definitely one of the best day trips from Marrakesh.
 Found among the Middle Atlas Mountains east of the city, a trip to this striking waterfall and its green surroundings will show you a completely different side of the country.

 The Ouzoud Falls is one of the highest waterfalls in Africa, cascading down 110 meters (360 feet) over several stages as it flows into the El-Abid River.
 Visitors can admire the waterfall from the El-Abid Canyon at the bottom of the falls, where it’s also possible to spot wild monkeys, go for a boat ride toward the falls, and even swim in the river.

 You won’t find much scenery in Morocco more jaw-dropping than the incredible village of Ait Benhaddou, making it an excellent choice for a day trip from Marrakesh.
 This picturesque ksar, or fortified village, is made entirely from red mud bricks and yet still stands out against the arid landscape of this region between the Atlas Mountains and Sahara Desert.